OmkarRatnaparkhi/Customized_Virtual_File_System/README.md

 * By using this project we can get overview of UFS (UNIX File System) on any platform.

 # What is File and File System ?
-* File is unformated uniform stream of bytes
+* File is unformated uniform stream of bytes.
 * File system is the way of storing and retriving the files into the harddisk.

 # Important System calls of File subsystems :